larscom/storage-manager-chrome/README.md

 Features
 ==========================
- - Local storage, Session storage and cookies supported!
+ - Local storage, Session storage and Cookies supported!
+ - Import/Export local storage, session storage (cookies are export only)
  - Filter key/values ("!" operator supported. "!value" excludes the value) See Faq
  - Shows pretty JSON and other data types
  - Add/delete items to local, session or cookie storage